CrazyTim/spin-wheel/README.md

 - Simple, easy to use API.
 - Spin by applying momentum and drag, or animate to a specific angle with easing.
 - Interactable with click-drag or touch-flick.
-- Responsive layout - everything in the wheel resizes automatically to fit it's container.
+- Responsive layout (resizes automatically to fit it's container).
 - Easily themeable:
   - Give items their own color and weight.
   - Rotate labels and change alignment.